bnb-chain/community-contributions/bsc-wishlist-dapp.md

 - Data consumers can browse the available data sets and request access to the ones they are interested in.
 - Data providers can verify the identity and eligibility of data consumers using ZKP techniques, such as zk-SNARKs or zk-STARKs.
 - Data consumers can pay for the data access using BNB tokens or other supported cryptocurrencies on the BSC network.
-- Data providers can deliver the data to the data consumers using secure encryption and decryption protocols, such as homomorphic encryption or secret sharing.
+- Data providers can deliver the data to the data consumers using secure encryption and decryption protocols, such as encryption or secret sharing.
 - Data consumers can verify the authenticity and integrity of the data using ZKP techniques, such as zero-knowledge proofs of knowledge or zero-knowledge proofs of membership.
 - Data providers and consumers can rate and review each other based on their experience and satisfaction.